 General Introduction Meeting

-On Wednesday 6 December 2017 there will be a general introduction meeting from 15.00-17.00h in room SA41, in which the instructors will explain and discuss the general thesis seminar procedures and expectations and students can ask questions about the thesis seminars.
+On Friday 25 May 2018 there will be a general introduction meeting from 11.00-13.00h in room 5A42 of the FSW Building in Leiden.
+During this meeting the instructors will explain and discuss the general thesis seminar procedures and expectations and students can ask questions about the thesis seminars.

-Registration in uSis for one thesis seminar is possible from Monday 18 December 2017 10.00 hrs until 28 December 10.00 hrs.
+Registration in uSis for one thesis seminar will be taken care of by the Student Service Centre.
 Placement is on a first come first served basis and subject to availability.
 If more than 12 students prefer to be in a thesis seminar students will be placed on a waiting list.